DesCai/ML-DM/README.md

 # ML-DM
 About machine learning and massive data mining

-I am studying in machine learning and massive data mining and looking for a partner to join a DM competition.
+I am studying in massive data mining and looking for a partner to join a DM competition.
-If you have intersting with the competition, send the email to me.desperadox@126.com
+If you have strong interst,please send an email to me.
+The Adress:desperadox@126.com